H-chauvet/NautiluxTest/README.md

 Before doing following steps, make sure that you have python 3.9.13 installed !

-1st step : Install the dependencies with 'pip install -r requirements.txt' (Note that you way need 'sudo' to garantee that all the dependencies will be correctly installed)
+1st step : Install the dependencies with `pip install -r requirements.txt` (Note that you way need 'sudo' to garantee that all the dependencies will be correctly installed)

 2st step : Go in the directory ApiRestPython/.

-3rd step : Set up the project using 'python manage.py migrate --run-syncdb'
+3rd step : Set up the project using `python manage.py migrate --run-syncdb`

-4rd step : Start the project using 'python manage.py runserver'
+4rd step : Start the project using `python manage.py runserver`

 # Using the API